jeffbass/imagehub/docs/imagehub-details.rst

   node name and view name|event type|detected state or other information

-The ``view name`` is optional and is used when there are be 2 different cameras attached to an imagenode.
+The ``view name`` is optional and is used when there are 2 different cameras attached to an imagenode.
 The ``node name`` is always present, even when a ``view name`` is not.
 For example, the Driveway imagenode shown above has a camera with a view toward the Mailbox.
 The ``Mailbox`` view name appears when a